Skip to main content

 What is an airport lounge pass?

-The good news is that there is a respite from all the crowds and chaos, right inside the terminal.
-Airport lounges!
-These luxurious lounges can help alleviate the small inconveniences travelers might experience while navigating an airport.
-In addition, they can provide a great value for those who maximize the amenities, especially when complimentary food, drinks, beds and even showers are provided.
+Fortunately, airport lounges can provide a respite from all the crowds and chaos.
+These lounges can help alleviate the inconveniences travelers might experience while navigating an airport.
+In addition, they can provide a great value for those who maximize the amenities, especially when complimentary food and drinks may be provided.

 What does an airport lounge include?

 Each lounge is slightly different, offering unique features depending on the city and the lounge itself.
-However, most airport lounges include the follow amenities:
+However, many airport lounges include the following amenities:

 • Complimentary refreshments, usually including alcohol